-- Facilitating Dishonesty: knowingly allowing one's work to be copied by another or doing the work of another - Inappropriate Collaboration: working together on a project or assignment without the instructor's knowledge or permission - Academic Misconduct: tampering with grades, tests, or other class materials; stealing or tampering with the work of another student.
+- Cheating: use of improper or unauthorized materials or study aids including "cheat sheets" or electronic devices to supplement academic performance.
+At no time are cell phones or smart watches allowed out during an exam. - Facilitating Dishonesty: knowingly allowing one's work to be copied by another or doing the work of another. - Inappropriate Collaboration: working together on a project or assignment without the instructor's knowledge or permission. - Academic Misconduct: tampering with grades, tests, or other class materials; stealing or tampering with the work of another student.